inviqa/dock-cli/docs/cmd-up.md

 # `up` command

-This startup a docker-compose project.
+This starts up a docker-compose project.

 ## Usage